-“We would show up and there would be hundreds of women waiting for us at a community center or a local college,” she says, and there would be “tears—literally tears—about getting this information.”
+"We would show up and there would be hundreds of women waiting for us at a community center or a local college."

 The different programs are part of Coke’s effort to meet people where they are, which is also reflected in the company’s 5by20 effort to empower 5 million women entrepreneurs around the world by 2020.

 “We don’t market to everyone as if it’s just a big group of women,” Spradley Dunn says of Odyssey’s events.
 “You have to tier culturally.
 You have to tier it based on economics and where you are in the country.”